iron-software/IronPdfJava.Examples/examples/bookmarks/README.md

 ***Based on <https://ironpdf.com/examples/bookmarks/>***

-Developers have the capability to integrate bookmarks into a PDF utilizing the `BookmarkManager`.
-This is achieved by invoking the `getBookmarks` method on the `PdfDocument`.
+Developers can leverage the `BookmarkManager` to insert bookmarks into a PDF file.
+To access `BookmarkManager`, invoke the `getBookmarks` method on a `PdfDocument`.

 ```java
 BookmarkManager bookmarks = pdf.getBookmarks();
 ```

-In this illustrated code snippet, the `addBookmarkAtEnd` method is employed to sequentially insert four top-level bookmarks into the active `PdfDocument`, prior to finalizing the changes by saving to the disk.
-When the updated PDF is opened following the execution of the previous code, the bookmarks will be displayed in the order noted:
+In our example, we use the `addBookmarkAtEnd` method to sequentially insert four top-level bookmarks into the active `PdfDocument` before committing the changes to the disk.
+When you open the PDF after running this code, the bookmarks will appear in this sequence:

 - Author's Note
 - Table of Content
 - Summary
 - References

-Another method, `addBookmarkAtStart`, is available to insert a bookmark at the beginning, causing it to feature ahead of other previously set bookmarks.
-For instance, inserting the following code immediately after Line 16 from the initial example will position the "Foreword" bookmark at the very top of the previously mentioned list.
+Another method, `addBookmarkAtStart`, allows you to add a bookmark to the beginning, making it show up before any existing bookmarks.
+For instance, the following code snippet, if placed immediately after Line 16 in the code example, positions the "Foreword" bookmark at the very front of our previously mentioned list.

 ```java
 bookmarks.addBookMarkAtStart("Foreword",1);
 ```

-IronPDF is adept at detecting bookmarks that have been incorporated into the PDF through various third-party applications, enhancing its versatility in managing and updating bookmarks in post-production PDF files as business requirements dictate.
+IronPDF is designed to recognize bookmarks that were inserted using different third-party applications.
+This capability significantly enhances the library's versatility for adding and adjusting bookmarks in PDFs that have already been generated, based on organizational needs.

-For a comprehensive exploration of bookmark functions and other PDF capabilities, head over to the [IronPDF Overview Page on IronSoftware](https://ironpdf.com) to discover a range of features and potential integrations.
+For more comprehensive insights into bookmark management and additional PDF features, please visit the [IronPDF Overview Page on IronSoftware](https://ironpdf.com/) to discover more about the features and how to integrate them.